Jed Johnson (interior designer): Early interior design career

-In 1978, Johnson received his first commission to decorate the pied-à-terre of French businessman Pierre Bergé at The Pierre hotel in New York City.
-Following dinner, Warhol recommended to Bergé and his business partner Yves Saint Laurent that they follow the aesthetic of his own townhouse.
-Johnson and Hollander collaborated with Marino on the project in 1978.
-The apartment featured Neo-Grec and American Empire style furniture, stenciled friezes, and lush furnishing.
-It was showcased in a spread in Vogue's May 1979 issue, in which the magazine declared that the apartment had "a warm, comfortable, rich ambience unlike any other in the city."
+Johnson collaborated with Hollander and Marino on the project.
+The apartment featured Neo-Grec and American Empire style furniture, stenciled friezes, and lush furnishings.
+It was showcased in Vogue's May 1979 issue, which described it as having "a warm, comfortable, rich ambience unlike any other in the city."
 In 1979, Johnson and Hollander designed the Yves Saint Laurent Enterprises offices in New York with architect Michael Hollander.